 Life Will Be More Enjoyable Later

 We all have a picture of what retirement looks like.
 For me, it was often laying in a hammock under a palm tree on the beach.
-The assumption is that’s the good life, and retirement is the best time to enjoy that.
+The assumption is that’s a good life, and retirement is the best time to enjoy that.
 So it's worth it to sacrifice time now for that moment in the future.

 But you know what?
 Certain aspects of my health I’m already having to deal with.
 Herniated disks in my back already cause me to limit myself in some activities.
 Where will I be in my 60s?